Memon-Mohammad-Aman/todo-app/README.md

 ## Getting Started

-Follow these steps to set up and run the Topo App on your local machine:
+Follow these steps to set up and run the Todo App on your local machine:

 ### 1. Clone the Repository